 The Budget Director considers the proposed annual budgets requested by all of the departments and agencies whose budgets become part of the City's proposed annual budget.
 The Budget Director reviews each requested oudget with the respective department head.
 During the same time, the Budget Director forecasts the level of resources available to the City to fund requested budgets.
 The final recommendation compiles a budget recommendation that balances expenditures to forecasted available resources, and is submitted to the Mayor.
 Once it is approved by the Mayor, it is then submitted as the Mayor's Recommendation to City Council for consideration through the City Council's Committee on Budget and Governmental Operations.
 The City's proposed budget may be changed by the City Council through amendments made in the Committee on Budget and Governmental Operations.
-The City Council has approved the proposed annual budget as the annual appropriation ordinance, it is forwarded to the Mayor for approval.
+The Committee and then the full City Council vote on the budget and any amendments.
+When the City Council has approved the proposed annual budget as the annual appropriation ordinance, it is forwarded to the Mayor for approval.

 Should the Mayor veto the approved annual appropriation ordinance, the City Council, with a two-thirds vote, may override the veto.
-The City Council may also refuse to approve the Mayor's proposed annual budget.
+The City Council may also refuse to approve the Mayor's proposed aiuiual budget.
 In such a case, the appropriate process for passage of the City budget may have to be judicially determined.
 By law, the City must have a balanced budget approved by December 31 of the year preceding the budget year.